Flame of Calcutta

-Flame of Calcutta is a 1953 American historical film directed by Seymour Friedman and starring Denise Darcel, Patric Knowles and Paul Cavanagh.
+Flame of Calcutta is a 1953 American historical adventure film directed by Seymour Friedman and starring Denise Darcel, Patric Knowles and Paul Cavanagh.
 It was one of a number of historical films made by Sam Katzman's production unit for Columbia Pictures.
 It is set in India in the 1750s.
 Unusually for a B Movie of the era, it was shot in Technicolor.